 Cherry, apple, and maple are the common kinds here.
 They all taste exactly like the fruit that comes from them, pretty much.

 Apple is the real standout here, being so common especially in the north.
 It’s light and pairs well with just about any type of meat, and has a strong but subtle flavor that doesn’t overpower much, but really shine through even when paired with flavors that are overall more up front than it.
+It is also important to point out that there are considerations on what wood chips to use based on the type of smoker you have if you have an electric smoker or a traditional one.

 The most popular 4 flavors are apple, hickory, oak, and cherry for a reason; they all work well together.